nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzll.rst

 The Gazell Link Layer examples are not fully compatible out of the box with the legacy examples provided in the nRFgo SDK for the nRF24L IC.

 The default timeslot period and channel tables require adjustment, as well as some setup to emulate the Gazell roles.
-The Gazell Low Power Host role (Host role 1) is not supported in the nRF52 Series.
+The Gazell Low Power Host role (Host role 1) is not supported in the nRF52 and nRF53 Series.

 Channel tables
 ==============